-- we applied our industry knowledge and experience in understanding and evaluating the IBNR reserving methodology, models and assumptions used; - we also performed our own independent IBNR projections, and compared the results to management's estimates; - we considered whether the claims outstanding and IBNR reserving methodology was applied consistently across the years; - we considered the quality of historical reserving by reviewing variations arising from prior year technical provisions; - we analysed claims patterns and sample tested case estimates; and - we considered the extent of related disclosures to the financial statements.
+- we applied our industry knowledge and experience in understanding and evaluating the IBNR reserving methodology, models and assumptions used; - we also performed our own independent IBNR projections, and compared the results to management's estimates; - we considered whether the claims outstanding and IBNR reserving methodology was applied consistently across the years; - we considered the quality of historical reserving by reviewing variations arising from prior year technical provisions, including the impact of the recovery reserve and IBNR; - we analysed claim patterns and sample tested case estimates; and - we considered the extent of related disclosures to the financial statements.

-Based on the work performed, we found the claims outstanding and claims incurred but not reported to be consistent with the explanations and evidence obtained.
+Based on the work performed, we found the claims outstanding and IBNR to be consistent with the explanation and evidence obtained.